net-art-and-cultures/syllabus-and-notes/homework.md

 - Tutorial #5: Functions

 after watching/experimenting w/the lessons i want u to create ur own sketch (anything u want) using p5.js && submit it back to the original repo as a "pull-request", following the instructions in the README of the [repo](https://github.com/net-art-and-cultures/p5-template)

+### WEEK 08: [Oct, 22]

+Next week we will be pitching projects to each other for the final.
+After, we will decide as a class which of the pitched project(s) we want to work on as a class for the final.
+You will be giving a ~15-20min presentation pitching your idea to the rest of the class.
+The idea must be an Artware concept (as defined in class && in the [notes](notes/artware/README.md)) which makes use of the Internet.
+You are encouraged to put together visual references (images, wireframes, sketches, etc) to aid in your presentation (but it is not required).